joinpursuit/Pursuit-Core-Job-Readiness/README.md

 If the Fellow is unable to make the scheduled time, they can switch with another Fellow who’s already scheduled up to 48 hours in advance.
 If a Fellow is a no-show for the interview or reschedules last minute for any reason, they will not be rescheduled for at least two weeks.

 ### Recording lateness/no-shows
-Check with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
+Fellows will check in with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
 If a Fellow is “Late”, “No Show with Communication”, or “No Show Without Communication", this is considered a potential red flag toward job readiness.

 ### Sharing Feedback to Fellows
-Fellows will receive feedback within 3 working days of the interview.
+For all Fellows: Fellow will receive a summary of qualitative feedback from their Lead Instructor in writing via email (not slack).
-For "pass": Fellow will receive a summary of feedback from their Lead Instructor in writing via email (not slack).
-A Fellow may also follow up with the lead instructor in person.
+For those who "pass": A Fellow may also follow up with their Lead Instructor in person.
 For "needs prctice in key areas": Lead instructor and Fellow will schedule a 20 minute debrief where the Lead Instructor shares a summary of feedback from the interviewer and discuss:
 * How did you think it went?
 * Where did you struggle?
 Where did you do well?